openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

 #### Exception in Validations between API server and the router

-The new `ValidationHostExternalCertificate()` is intentionally done only on the API server and not the router as well, this will result in not having this validation for events that are generated by the secret monitor directly to the route controller in the router.
-So if a user who has the `create` and `update` permission on `custom-host` creates a route that sets `.spec.tls.externalCertificate` the validation on the API server will pass and the route is successfully created.
-Post creation of the route if the permissions for `custom-host` are revoked and the user edits the contents of the secret, the route would still be able successfully reload the certificate on the route.
+The `routes/custom-host` permission check is intentionally done only on the API server and not the router as well, this will result in not having this validation for events that are generated by the secret monitor directly to the route controller in the router.
+So if a user who has necessary permissions on `custom-host` creates a route that sets `.spec.tls.externalCertificate` the validation on the API server will pass and the route is successfully created.
+Post creation of the route if the permissions for `custom-host` are revoked and the user edits the contents of the secret, the router would still be able successfully reload the certificate on the route, which means the user without having permission on `custom-host` could update the secret for the external certificate later on.

 ## Design Details